lmjohns3/theanets/README.rst

   - Feedforward Classifier, Autoencoder, Regression
   - Recurrent Classifier, Autoencoder, Regression, Prediction
-  - Easy to specify models with any number of layers
+  - Easy to specify models with any number of layers (e.g., "deep" networks)

 - Allows for many different types of regularization: